RanjanaRK/shortify-ui/README.md

 ### 🕵️ Anonymous User Support

 - Users can generate up to **3 URLs** without signing up
-- Anonymous usage tracked via **HTTP-only cookie**
+- Anonymous usage is tracked using an **HTTP-only cookie**
-- Cookie is cleared when the user registers or logs in
+- Cookie is automatically cleared after login or registration
+- Ensures smooth transition from anonymous to authenticated usage

 ### 🔗 URL Shortening & QR Code

 - Create short URLs easily
 - QR code generation for authenticated users
 - Click analytics dashboard for authenticated users

+- Generate short URLs instantly
+- Redirect users using short links
+- QR code generation for authenticated users
+- QR codes are generated on demand (not stored on the client)

 ### 🎨 UI/UX